 We believe that our community is enriched by a variety of life experiences that can enrich the whole.
 Through our admissions policies, hiring practices, teaching, and more, we strive to offer an environment that focuses on belonging with differences.
 These policies are given life through the active inclusion of persons representing a variety of groups defined by race, ethnicity, gender identity, sexual orientation, veteran status, diversity of thought, socioeconomic background, age, disability, national origin, and religion, among others.

-Director of Diversity and Inclusion, Tommy Lee Woon
+Interim Director of Diversity and Inclusion, Regina Smith

-Tommy Lee Woon joined Naropa in August 2014 as the university’s first Director of Diversity and Inclusion.
+Regina Smith is the university’s Interim Director of Diversity and Inclusion.
 The Office of Diversity and Inclusion is housed in the President's Office.